convexset/meteor-three-way/README.md

         // descriptions and then joins them
         // emailPrefsAll is of the form {"1_12": "1 to 12", ...})
         mapToEmailPrefs: prefs => prefs.map(x => emailPrefsAll[x]).join(", "),

-        // This is something "special" to make the Semantic UI Dropdown work
-        // (There's some DOM manipulation in the method)
-        // More helpers will be written soon...
-        updateSemanticUIDropdown: ThreeWay.processors.updateSemanticUIDropdown,

         // These processors support visual feedback for validation
         // e.g.: the red "Invalid e-mail address" text that appears when